 Hot and cold flashes—This is due to your body trying to adjust to the change in hormones and blood flow levels.

 or fecal incontinence—During delivery, your muscles were stretched.
 This may make it hard for you to control your urine and bowel movements.

-- After pains—The shrinking of your uterus can cause contractions.
-These can worsen when your baby nurses or when you take medication to reduce bleeding.
+After pains—The shrinking of your uterus can cause contractions.
+These can worsen when your baby nurses or when you take medicine to reduce bleeding.
 It is normal to have this after delivery.

 Emotionally, you may be feeling:

-(PPD)—This condition is more serious and happens in 10%-20% of new moms.
-It may cause mood swings, anxiety, guilt, and persistent sadness.
+(PPD)—This condition is more serious and happens in about 25% of new moms.
+It may cause mood swings, anxiety, guilt, and lasting sadness.
 Your baby may be several months old before PPD strikes.
 It is more common in women with a personal or family history of depression.

-- Postpartum psychosis—Postpartum psychosis is a rare, but severe condition.
+Postpartum psychosis—Postpartum psychosis is a rare, but severe health problem.
 Symptoms include difficulty thinking and thoughts of harming the baby.
-If you feel this way, call your doctor right away.
+Care is needed right away.

 Ways to Take Care of Yourself